opea-project/GenAIExamples/DocSum/docker_compose/intel/hpu/gaudi/README.md

 ## 🚀 Launch the UI

 Several UI options are provided.
-Default one is set to the Gradio UI.
+If you need to work with multimedia documents, .doc, or .pdf files, only the Gradio UI supports that.
+If the Gradio UI is not built, the Svelte UI will be started

 ### Gradio UI